Major zinc occurrences

 In North Greenland this basin is extensively exposed in an almost 1.000 km long and up to 200 km wide belt along the Arctic Ocean.
 While no mining has yet taken place in the Greenlandic part of the Franklinian Basin, reconnaissance mineral exploration in the 1990s demonstrated widespread Zn-Pb mineralisation, straddling the stratigraphy.
-The evaluation of the available data carried out during a mineral potential assessment workshop held in 2011, following the USGS guidelines, suggests that this basin offers an excellent potential for sediment hosted zinc.
+In 2011 all available data from this area was evaluated and calibrated.
+The same year a mineral potential assessment workshop was held, following the USGS guidelines.
+The workshop concluded that this basin offers an excellent potential for sediment hosted zinc.
 Follow up work in 2012 and 2013 led to the identification of new showings.

 Zinc mineralisation in the Franklinian Basin can be assigned to two distinct events.
 Earlier mineralisation, represented by the shale-hosted, exhalative citroen Fjord deposit in eastern North Greenland, believed to be one of the world’s largest undeveloped zinc resources, took place during opening of the basin.

 Later mineralisation, exemplified by the Cass Fjord and the Petermann prospects in western North Greenland and several showings along the carbonate platform, is interpreted to be related to brines circulating in the foreland of the developing Ellesmerian Orogen.

 Upper Palaeozoic to Mesozoic Jameson Land Basin in East Greenland